Red Sox vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon has recorded 63 hits with 19 doubles, two triples, 10 home runs and 28 walks.
-He has driven in 37 runs with four stolen bases.
+- McMahon has 64 hits with 19 doubles, three triples, 10 home runs, 30 walks and 37 RBI.
+He's also stolen four bases.

-- McMahon has recorded at least one hit in five straight games.
-In his last five games he is hitting .316 with a double, a home run, three walks and two RBI.
+- McMahon has recorded a base hit in six games in a row.
+During his last 10 outings he is hitting .275 with three doubles, a triple, a home run, five walks and four RBI.

 McMahon Recent Games